kodecocodes/i10t/user-notifications/user-notifications.markdown

 UNUserNotificationCenter.current().delegate = self
 ```

-This sets your AppDelegate as the `UNUserNotificationCenterDelegate` so that it will receive the messages you've just handled.
+This sets your AppDelegate as the `UNUserNotificationCenterDelegate` so that user notification center will pass along this message when a foreground notification is received.

 Build and run, and schedule a notification as you've done before.
 This time, leave CuddlePix in the foreground and you'll see a system banner appear in app!